• Skip to primary navigation

 Though this is not an isolated problem, don’t let it discourage you from shopping at farmers markets.
 Small farms need your support and for many of them these local markets are their best source of customers and a venue at which they can sell what they produce.

-We need more small farms to come to markets and the more people who support them the more they’ll have a reason to come out.
+We need more small farms to come to the farmers market.
+The more people buy from them, the more they’ll have a reason to come out.

 So get out there and meet your farmers, they’re looking forward to talking to you!